IHTSDO/snomed-publish/test/README.md

     Writing all missing statements to missing.txt
     Wrote 14276 lines
     Finding errors
-    Objects of isA statements in the expected output, _must_ also appear as objects of isA statements in the input Number of IsA statements in the expected output in violation of this : 0 Objects of udc statements in the expected output, _must_ also appear as objects of udc statements in the input Number of udc statements in the expected output in violation of this : 0 Number of udc statements that are not charateristic types: 0 For all missing udc statements, check if udc exists in primitive parent concept
+    Objects of isA statements in the expected output must also appear as objects of isA statements in the input Number of IsA statements in the expected output in violation of this : 0 Objects of udc statements in the expected output must also appear as objects of udc statements in the input Number of udc statements in the expected output in violation of this : 0 Number of udc statements that are not charateristic types: 0 For all missing udc statements, check if udc exists in primitive parent concept